casper-network/docs/source/docs/casper/resources/migrate.md

 <Tabs>
 <TabItem value="Casper" label="Casper">

 Casper smart contracts are written in Rust.

-In Casper, variables defined within the smart contract can be stored as either Named Keys or [Dictionaries](../concepts/dictionaries.md).
-The `call` function serves as the constructor of the smart contract on the Casper network.
-It automatically executes when the smart contract is deployed, setting the initial state of the contract and defining all entry points.
+Variables defined within the smart contract can be stored as either [Named Keys](../developers/json-rpc/types_chain.md#namedkey) or [Dictionaries](../concepts/dictionaries.md) as described in [Reading and Writing Data to the Blockchain](../concepts/design/reading-and-writing-to-the-blockchain.md).

+The `call` function serves as the main entry point of the [smart contract](../developers/writing-onchain-code/simple-contract.md).
+It automatically executes when the smart contract is installed, setting the initial state of the contract and defining all other entry points.

-It's worth noting that Casper only supports public entry points for [contracts](../developers/writing-onchain-code/simple-contract.md).
-Additionally, contracts can be defined as either immutable or upgradable.
+It's worth noting that Casper only supports public entry points for contracts.
+Additionally, contracts can be defined as upgradable or immutable as described [here](../developers/writing-onchain-code/upgrading-contracts.md).

 </TabItem>
 <TabItem value="Ethereum" label="Ethereum">